 Explanation 2 — For the removal of doubts, it is hereby declared that for the purposes of this sub-clause, any sum paid on account of any rate or tax levied includes any sum eligible for relief of tax under section 90A

 From the above said, it can be understood that any rate or tax which is levied on the profits and gains of business or profession, shall not be deducted while computing the income which is chargeable for taxation under the head profits and gains from business or profession.
-But it is also to be noted that the word cess is not specified in the section or there is no definition given for the same under the Income Tax Act.
-Thus, we can say that it has not been specifically and evidently provided that cess, cannot be claimed as a deduction or business expense.
+But it is also to be noted that the word cess is not specified in the section, nor is there a definition given for the same under the Income Tax Act.
+Thus, we can say that it has not been specifically and evidently provided that cess cannot be claimed as a deduction or business expense.

-We can also take reference to Circular No. 91/58/66-ITJ (19) dated 18.05.1967, which has clearly stated that Cess shall not be disallowable.
-Further referring to the case of Sesa Goa Limited Vs. Joint Commissioner of Income Tax (2020), it was held that education cess and higher and secondary education cess can be claimed as an expense while computing income under the head, Profits, and gains from Business or Profession.
+We can also refer to Circular No. 91/58/66-ITJ (19) dated 18.05.1967, which clearly states that the Cess shall not be disallowable.
+Further referring to the case of Sesa Goa Limited Vs. The Joint Commissioner of Income Tax (2020) held that education cess and higher and secondary education cess can be claimed as an expense while computing income under the head’ Profits and Gains from Business or Profession’.

-Taking virtue of section 115JB, we can also understand that, tax includes cess as levied by the Central Act for computing the book profit.
-But it should be understood and accepted that there is a major difference between tax and cess as the Income Tax Act and the concerned Authorities have made proper usage of the term Cess in all the relevant places.
+Taking advantage of section 115JB, we can also understand that tax includes cess as levied by the Central Act for computing the book profit.
+But it should be understood and accepted that there is a significant difference between tax and cess, as the Income Tax Act and the concerned Authorities have made proper usage of the term Cess in all the relevant places.

-Similarly, in the case of Chambal Fertilizers and Chemical Ltd. v.
-CIT-Range (2), Kota by its order dated 31.07.2018, was held that cess and tax are not the same due to which the same need not be disallowed as per section 40(a)(ii) while computing profits and gains from business or profession.
+Similarly, in the case of Chambal Fertilisers and Chemical Ltd. v.
+CIT-Range (2), Kota by its order dated 31.07.2018, held that cess and tax are not the same, due to which the same need not be disallowed as per section 40(a)(ii) while computing profits and gains from business or profession.

-Contrary to all this, Hon’ble Supreme Court in the case of Commissioner of Income-tax vs. K. Srinivasan [1972] 83 ITR 346 held that;
+Contrary to all this,the Hon’ble Supreme Court in the case of Commissioner of Income-tax vs. K. Srinivasan [1972] 83 ITR 346 held that;

 In the light of the above statement, and referring to the memorandum of Finance Bill of 2004, it was mentioned that: “An additional surcharge, to be called the Education Cess to finance the Government’s commitment to universalize quality basic education, is proposed to be leviedon the amount of tax deducted or advance tax paid, inclusive of surcharge.”

-Hence, we can conclude that education cess forms a part of the income tax paid by an assessee, making the same disallowable.
+Hence, we can conclude that education cess forms part of the income tax paid by an assessee, making it disallowable.

 To Summarize

-Alongside all the above statements, judgments, and reading of the sections, there are certain other points which should be considered by us as a reader and a taxpayer.
-If Cess is allowed as an expenditure to the taxpayer, the impact which it creates on the tax collection by the government will be substantial.
-And this when allowed as a deduction or business expense would lose the basic motive of such collection.
+Alongside all the above statements, judgments, and reading of the sections, there are specific other points that we should consider as a reader and a taxpayer.
+If Cess is allowed as an expenditure to the taxpayer, the impact it creates on government tax collection will be substantial.
+And this, when allowed as a deduction or business expense, would lose the basic motive of such collection.

-Hence, we hope that the same will be studied in depth by the CBDT (Central Board of Direct Taxes) for giving a conclusion on the same with at least a prospective effect.
+Hence, we hope that the same will be studied in depth by the CBDT (Central Board of Direct Taxes) to draw a conclusion on the matter, taking into account at least a prospective effect.